dekuNukem/ATX4VC/README.md

 ![Alt text](photos/rails.jpeg)

-Loosen the screw, insert the cable into the hole, and tighten it again.
+Strip the cable, loosen the screw, insert into the hole, and tighten it again.

 Don't leave conductor exposed!
 Trim it to prevent shorts.